Tenchumaru/Devices/README.md

 	C# sees three and five characters, respectively, while Lad sees three characters in both.
 Specifying an initial `$` to signal a literal string results in each of those four strings having its own interpretation.

+Lad has a special escape, `\N`, that denotes a platform-specific newline.
+The `\n` escape is specifically the line feed character.

 ### Lad Operator Precedence

 Here is the precedence of operations in Lad from highest to lowest.